Jonathan2251/lbd/_sources/gpu.txt

 sampling takes place).
 Instead, it is bound to a 'texture unit' whose index is passed to the shader.
 So the shader reaches the texture object by going through the texture unit.
-There are usually multiple texture units available and the exact number depends on the capability of your graphis card [#textureobject]_.
+There are usually multiple texture units available and the exact number depends on the capability of your graphic card [#textureobject]_.
-A texture unit, also called a texture mapping unit (TMU) or a texture processing unit (TPU), is a hardware component in a GPU that does sampling.
+A texture unit, also called a texture mapping unit (TMU) or a texture processing unit (TPU), is a hardware component in a GPU that does sampling operation.
 The argument sampler in texture function as above is sampler_2d index from 'teuxture unit' for texture object [#textureobject]_.